Ang Chan I: Battle on the Four Rivers

-Battle at Kampong Cham (AD 1523)
+Battle of Kampong Cham (AD 1523)

 After "Ponhea Kao" won the river in front of the four troops, many days without food and tired, decided to set up camp in Kampong Siem district, Kampong Cham province, with only 10,000 troops left.
 On the other hand, Chan Reachea, who received the news of the death of "Ponhea Mern Pich", was shocked and very sad.
 He then appointed "Oknha Khleang Moeung" as the Chief of Army Staff, replacing Oknha Khleang Moeung, who was well known for his war tactics and military leadership.
 In 1523 AD, Chan Reach divided his army into two divisions, the first division led by himself, set out on a battleship named "Saray Andet" and 300 other warships to gather troops in the province Santuk (now Kampong Thom province) with 55,000 and the second group of 50,000 led by "Duke Khleang Moeung" went out to attack the army "Ponhea Kao" In Kampong Siem district, Kampong Cham province, at the same time.

 The news of Chan Reachea's declaration of war reached King Korn.
 He mobilized the remaining 80,000 troops into five divisions, the first division led by "Ponhea Prom Vieng" with 15,000 as the front line army, the second division led by "Ponhea Penh" has 10,000, the third division led by "Ponhea Nuon" has 10,000 The 4th Brigade led by "Ponhea Tun" has 10,000 as the rearline army and the 5th Brigade led by "Ponhea Phat Sral" and "Ponhea Vibol Reach" has 20,000 with 300 warships as navy to defend the fort in Kampong Siem district, the site of the battle of Kampong Cham.
 King Korn directly commanded 20,000 royal troops and assigned 20,000 generals "Ponhea Kao" and "Javea Viang" to lead the army, plus the royal army.
 40,000 guarding the "Sralop Pichey" fort in Tbong Khmum district (now Tbong Khmum province), the total number of troops defending King Korn's Kampong Siem district was 65,000.
 Finally, more than 100,000 of Chan Reach's troops attacked the Kampong Siem district fort of Kampong Cham in 1523.